 Addison and Hedgefield

-An ancient woodland with an impresive 400 year old oak tree
+A magnificent ancient woodland with an impressive 400 year old oak tree - The Bishop's Oak.

-Mixed habitat with grassland, woodland and wetland.
-Diverse range of wildflowers, butterflies and breeding birds.
+Barlow Burn features a mix of habitats including grassland, woodland and wetland.
+Visit to enjoy a diverse range of wildflowers, butterflies and breeding birds.

-One of the country's most important disused quarry habitats for wildlife
+One of the country's most important disused quarry habitats for wildlife.
+Bishop Middleham Quarry is a stunning wild space, rich in wildflowers that favour magnesian limestone grasslands.

 Black Plantation comprises 13.8 hectares of woodland dominated by semi-mature birch with a scattering of oak and other native broadleaf trees.